-The family is gathering around the table for a holiday meal.
+The family is gathering around the table for holiday festivities.
 Everyone is looking forward to a beautiful meal full of flavor, abundant food offerings, and gratitude.
 But then there is your child who is scowling, or maybe even refusing to come to the table.
-You feel embarrassed, perhaps angry, you are worried that your in-laws, your own family, or your friends will judge your child or even you.
+You feel embarrassed, perhaps angry, and worry that your in-laws, your own family, or your friends will judge your child or even you.
 The tension mounts… This is not going to end well.

 How do you handle the food at holiday or family gatherings with your kids?
 Do you have clear expectations or do you just wait and see what happens?
-I’d love to hear your thoughts and what has or hasn’t worked for you in the past!
+I’d love to hear your thoughts on surviving holiday gatherings with a picky eater and what has or hasn’t worked for you in the past!

 Want more delicious and easy recipes, check out The Scramble’s family-friendly meal plans to see just how simple getting dinner on the table can be!